Frostinassiky/HelloPyTorch/README.md

 ## Comment
 My first Pytorch code..
 Not useful in most cases.. :)

-[logging.py](https://github.com/yunjey/pytorch-tutorial/blob/master/tutorials/04-utils/tensorboard/logger.py) is from PyTorch Tutorial by yunjey.
+Using tensorboard requires [logging.py](https://github.com/yunjey/pytorch-tutorial/blob/master/tutorials/04-utils/tensorboard/logger.py).
+It is from PyTorch Tutorial by yunjey.